 Natural pearls are naturally created when a grain of sand, bark or parasite enters its body and can not eliminate it, is its natural defense.
 The cultivated pearls are not made by man, but they are by human intervention and as they naturally grow in live mussels.
 Cultivable pearls begin with a musk-core, a graft that is surgically placed into the mussel.
 In order to protect the mussel it secretes crystalline substances, called margarous, on the graft.

-As the time passes, the nacre layers are build one on the other, creating a mussel with the desired deep shine.
-There is no other difference between these two pearls, as both of them are products of nature.
+Over time, the mattress layers are built on top of each other, creating a pearl with the desired deep polish.
+There is no other difference between them, as both are products of nature.

-1. By tooth.
-Scraping a real pearl with tooth you get the sense of sand where as the false one gives the sense of plastic.
+1. With the tooth.
+Gently rubbing it on the teeth, you get the sense of sand in the natural, but the fake has a sense of plastic.

 2. At room temperature they naturally adapt to the temperature of body space while the fake no.